test-point/testpoint-idp/README.md

-# Identity Provider reference implementation and test suite
+# The Ausdigital Identity Provider reference implementation and test suite

 See specification at https://github.com/ausdigital/ausdigital-idp